NicoLiberato/CarND-LaneLines-P1/README.md

 improvement migth be to choose a different polinomial approximation of the lines drawn by the Matplotlib polyfit (change or modify the algorithms used, increase the degrees, so on).
 Better fine tuning of the parameter of Hough transform and Canny algorithms can be also taken in account to improve the line finding in general.

 ---

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

----

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]